-First offense: 3 days of out-of-school suspension (OSS).
+First offense: 3-5 days of out-of-school suspension (OSS).

-Student can be arrested if fight leads to a school disruption.
+Student will be charged if a fight leads to a school disruption.

-Second offense: 5 days of out-of-school suspension (OSS).
+Second offense: 5-7 days of out-of-school suspension (OSS).

-Student will be arrested and charged.
+Student will be charged.

-Third offense: 7 days out-of-school suspension (OSS)
+Third offense: 7-10 days out-of-school suspension (OSS)

-Student will be arrested, charged and referred to Tribunal.
+Student will be charged and referred to Tribunal.

 Note: Joining into a fight that is already in progress will cause the most severe sanctions.
-If, in the Opinion of the administrator, a fight would have resulted had someone not intervened, the infraction May be addressed as a school disturbance and carry severe penalties.
-This includes Videoing, posting or sharing fight.
+If, in the opinion of the administrator, a fight would not have resulted had someone not intervened or interfered, the infraction may be addressed as a school disturbance and carry severe penalties.
+This includes instigating a fight, videoing, recording, posting, sending or sharing fight through any electronic communication including text messages or social media.

-NOTE ALL FIGHTING REFERRALS ARE CUMMULATIVE, SO DISCIPLINE DISPOSITION WILL APPLY TO REFERRAL NUMBER.
+\\NOTE ALL FIGHTING REFERRALS ARE CUMULATIVE, SO DISCIPLINE DISPOSITION WILL APPLY TO REFERRAL NUMBER.

-- Disrespectful conduct, including use of vulgar or profane language, towards teachers, administrators, other school personnel, other students, or persons attending school-related functions. - Any behavior based on a student's race, national origin, sex, or disability that is unwelcome, unwanted, and/or uninvited by the recipient is prohibited, including verbal or non-verbal taunting, physical contact, unwelcome sexual advances, requests for sexual behaviors, and other verbal or physical contact of a sexual nature. - Possession or use of tobacco in any form or related paraphernalia; Including VAPE First offense: 3 days ISS, parents contacted, items Confiscated and not
+- Disrespectful conduct, including use of vulgar or profane language, towards teachers, administrators, other school personnel, other students, or persons attending school-related functions. - Any behavior based on a student's race, national origin, sex, or disability that is unwelcome, unwanted, and/or uninvited by the recipient is prohibited, including verbal or non-verbal taunting, physical contact, unwelcome sexual advances, requests for sexual behaviors, and other verbal or physical contact of a sexual nature. - Possession or use of tobacco in any form or related paraphernalia; Including VAPE (see VAPE policy)

+First offense: 3 days ISS, parents contacted, items Confiscated and not returned.

 Second offense: 3 days out-of-school suspension (OSS), parents contacted, items confiscated.

-Third 5 days out-of-school (OSS), parents contacted, items Confiscated and student will be on a discipline contract.
+Third 5 days out-of-school (OSS), parents contacted, items

+Confiscated and the student will be on a discipline contract.

-- Damaging or defacing personal property, including the property of another student or any person legitimately at the school, or school property (vandalism or graffiti) during school or off-school hours.
-State law provides for referral to a disciplinary tribunal for substantial damages alleged to be intentionally caused by a student on the premises to personal property belonging to a teacher, other school official, employee, any person legitimately at the school, or student, if, in the discretion of the school principal, the alleged damage could justify the expulsion or long-term suspension of the student. - Theft. - Extortion or attempted extortion. - Possession and/or use of fireworks or any explosive. - Activating a fire alarm under false pretenses or making a bomb threat. - Insubordination, disorderly conduct, disobeying school rules, regulations, or directives; disobeying directives given by teachers, administrators, or other school staff. - Classroom and school disturbances. - Bus Misbehavior disrespectful conduct toward the school bus driver or other persons on the school bus, and other unruly behavior.
+Damaging or defacing personal property, including the property of another student or any person legitimately at the school, or school property (vandalism or graffiti) during school or off-school hours.

+State law provides for referral to a disciplinary tribunal for substantial damages alleged to be intentionally caused by a student on the premises to personal property belonging to a teacher, other school official, employee, any person legitimately at the school, or student, if, in the discretion of the school principal, the alleged damage could justify the expulsion or long-term suspension of the student.

+- Theft. - Extortion or attempted extortion. - Possession and/or use of fireworks or any explosive. - Activating a fire alarm under false pretenses or making a bomb threat.

+- Insubordination, disorderly conduct, disobeying school rules, regulations, or directives; disobeying directives given by teachers, administrators, or other school staff.

+- Classroom and school disturbances.

+- Bus Misbehavior

+Compliance with the provisions of the code of conduct are enforced on the school bus, including bullying, physical assault, or battery of other persons on the school bus, verbal assault of other persons on the school bus, disrespectful conduct toward the school bus driver or other persons on the school bus, and other unruly behavior.
 If a student is found to have engaged in physical acts of violence, bullying, or in physical assault of another person on the school bus, local board policy requires the meeting of the parent or guardian of the student and appropriate school district officials to form a school bus behavior contract for the student.
 Contract provisions may include, but shall not be limited to, assigned seating, ongoing parental involvement, and suspension from riding the bus.